sandeshtiwari/Udacity-Linux-Configuration-Project/README.md

 	</VirtualHost>
 	- Enable the host using sudo a2ensite FlaskApp
 	- sudo service apache2 restart
-15) Change the path for the client_secrets.json file everywhere '/var/www/FlaskApp/FlaskApp/client_secrets.json'
+17) Change the path for the client_secrets.json file everywhere '/var/www/FlaskApp/FlaskApp/client_secrets.json'
-16) Make sure that the client secrets file matches the Authorized JavaScript origins on the credentials page.
+18) Make sure that the client secrets file matches the Authorized JavaScript origins on the credentials page.
 	- Add the IP address to the list, eg. by visiting https://console.cloud.google.com/apis/credentials
 	- Also update the client_secret.json file or redownload it after adding the IP by visiting the same URL

-17) Disable root login:
-	- run sudo nano/etc/ssh/sshd_config
-	- change the PermitRootLogin without-password to PermitRootLogin no
-	- Also make sure to uncomment the "PasswordAuthentication no" line
-18) Change the SSH port from 22 to 2200
-	- use sudo nano /etc/ssh/sshd_config and then change the Port 22 to Port 2200
-	- use sudo service ssh restart
-	- Make sure that port 2200 has been added to the external Lightsail firewall under the "Networking" tab.
-	- Make sure you remove SSH port 22 from the 'Networking' tab External references: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
+External references: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps